deis/deis/README.md

 Your Deis installation should now be accessible at `deis.local3.deisapp.com`.

-For clusters on other platforms (EC2, Rackspace, DigitalOcean, bare metal, etc.), see our guide to [Configuring DNS](http://docs.deis.io/en/latest/installing_deis/configure-dns/).
+For clusters on other platforms see our guide to [Configuring DNS](http://docs.deis.io/en/latest/installing_deis/configure-dns/).

 ## Testing the cluster

-Integration tests and corresponding documentation can be found under the `test/` folder.
+Integration tests and corresponding documentation can be found under the [`tests/`](tests/) folder.

 ## Install the Deis Client